Subscribe To This Site

 From the moment you are born, your body spends a large portion of its energy maintaining what health experts call “homeostasis.”
 That is, your body is at its best when such things as your blood chemistry, fluid levels and temperature are constant.

-When it’s cold outside, your body expends energy to keep your temperature at 98.6 degrees F, which is normal for most people.
-Whatever your diet includes in a given day, be it fast food or haute cuisine, your body sorts out the nutrients and allocates them to wherever they are needed and excretes or stores the rest.
+When it’s cold outside, your body expends energy to keep your temperature at about 98.6 degrees F, which is normal for most people.
+Whatever your diet includes in a given day, be it fast food or haute cuisine, your body sorts out the nutrients and allocates them to wherever they are needed and stores or excretes the rest.
 Nutrients are constantly being moved into your cells and waste products are constantly being moved out of your cells to maintain your optimum level of health.

 Although this is a very simple explanation of a complex process, it is important to mention here, because potassium is important in maintaining homeostasis.